junxit/us-congress-bills-110/metadata.md

 - Sen. Specter, Arlen [R-PA] (S000709)

+## Committees (1)

+- House — Judiciary Committee

 ## Actions

 - 2008-07-21 — Introduced in Senate
 - 2008-07-21 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S6979-6980; text as passed Senate: CR S6980)
 - 2008-07-21 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S6979-6980; text as passed Senate: CR S6980)
+- 2008-07-22 — Message on Senate action sent to the House.
+- 2008-07-22 — Received in the House.
+- 2008-07-22 — Referred to the House Committee on the Judiciary.